Turing scheme

 The Turing scheme is a student exchange programme.
 It was established by the United Kingdom Department for Education in 2021 as a replacement for the European Union Erasmus Programme.
 The scheme aims to fund the advantages of overseas learning to three categories of participants, young students at primary and secondary schools, older sixth form students and further education university students.

+The Turing scheme will be discontinued after the 2026-2027 academic year in favour of the UK's return to the Erasmus Programme which will happen on 1st January 2027.